influxdata/docs-v2/content/v2.0/query-data/guides/sql.md

     <a class="btn download" href="/downloads/sample-sensor-info.csv" download>Download Sample Data</a>

-3. Use a Postgres client (`psql` or a GUI) to import the CSV file using the following:
+3. Run the following in a Postgres client (`psql` or a GUI) to import the CSV file.
+   _Update the `filepath` variable to the path of the downloaded CSV sample data._

 ```sql
 DO $$